RaviShankar000/GorillaPresenter/src/userdata/slides.md

 * Control+click (long press on mobile)
 * Choose "Save Presentation"
 * That's it!
 Look wherever your machine puts downloaded files and you should see a copy of this file.
 Open it and you have a full working copy of Gorilla Presenter.
-// See the discussion on Apple mobile devices at the end of this slide deck for more information on this.
-(iOS and iPadOS require adding a home screen shortcut)
+(iOS and iPadOS require adding a home screen shortcut -- see the note at the end of this presentation)

 # Editing Slides

 * Control-click/long press
 * Choose "Edit Slides"
-* Use standard Markdown formatting, plus GorillaPresenter extensions (discussed later in this deck)
+* Uses standard Markdown formatting, plus GorillaPresenter extensions (discussed later in this deck)
 * To see your changes, switch back to the Slide Show from the menu, or click the check button at the top of the editor.

-In general, just open the editor to see how a specific effect is carried out.

 # New Slides

-// Whatever is after the # becomes the slide title (in this case, "New Slides") An octophorpe, #, (aka "hash mark", "pound sign") at the beginning of a new line begins a new slide.
+An octophorpe, #, (aka "hash mark", "pound sign") at the beginning of a new line begins a new slide.

 # New Paragraphs